cysouw/diathesis/text/c01_introduction.md

 ## Conciliative diatheses ~~[ADJ › SBJ › Ø]~~

-### Instrumentsubjektivierung
+### Instrumentsubjektivierung {#sec:summary-instrumentsubjektivierung}

-The ~~Instrumentsubjektivierung~~ (see [@sec:prepositions-intransitive-preposition-anticausative] and subsequent sections) promotes an instrument to nominative subject.
-This diathesis looks very similary to the *Kreationssubjektivierung* in the next section, but there are crucial semantic and structural differences (discussed below).
+The ~~Instrumentsubjektivierung~~ (full discussion in [@sec:prepositions-intransitive-preposition-anticausative] and subsequent sections) promotes an instrument to nominative subject.
+For example, the instrument *Schlüssel* 'key' of the verb *öffnen* 'to open' is expressed with a *mit* prepositional phrase in [@next a].
+Alternatively, it can be expressed with a nominative as in [@next b].
+In that construction, the original agent cannot be expressed anymore.
+This diathesis looks very similar to the *Kreationsubjektivierung* (see [@sec:summary-kreationsubjektivierung]), but there are crucial semantic and structural differences (discussed below).

 ::: ex
 a.
 Ich öffne die Tür mit dem Schlüssel.